 - Choose the perfect packaging.
 Contact beauty buyers to earn a spot in a store's window, and make sure your product is unique.
 After finalizing your product, it is time to start marketing it.

 - Social Media accounts and sending free samples to the right people is a step in the right direction.
 Beauty bloggers and writers are some people you can send your free samples to.
 If they like your product, they will hopefully blog about it on their site.
 If you work in a beauty salon, you may also consider asking your boss if selling your products to your clients may be possible.

 If you need help with patenting a hair product, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.